Evangeline (1999 musical): Production history

 In November 1998, Evangeline was presented in concert form at the Episcopal High School (Baton Rouge, Louisiana).
 The reaction was favorable enough for the creative team to pool their resources and finance the recording of a concept album.

 The first full-scale production of the show, directed by Paige Parsons-Gagliano (then Parsons-Wax), was mounted at Louisiana State University in 1999.
 Taranto conducted the orchestra, and Wax played one of the secondary roles.
 Two months later, there were two concert performances, one in Lafayette and the other at the Strand Theatre in Shreveport.
 The latter was taped by Louisiana Public Broadcasting and, in October 2000, aired on PBS stations throughout the United States and Canada.
 The PBS production starred Ana Maria Andricain as Evangeline, Rod Weber as Gabriel, and Andre Chapoy as Father Felician, backed by the Centenary College Choir, the Texas Street Singers, and the Children's Choir of the Episcopal School of Baton Rouge.

 Evangeline was staged at the Baton Rouge Little Theatre in 2004.
-It was directed Paige Parsons Gagliano, while composer Paul Taranto was musical director.
+It was directed by Paige Parsons Gagliano, while composer Paul Taranto was musical director.
 Andre Chapoy appeared once more as Father Felician.
 In February 2011, the musical received full-scale production at the Manship Theatre in Baton Rouge, Louisiana, presented by the Dunham School's Theatre Department and directed again by Gagliano.
 Judy Snow acted as musical director while Lisa Hooks-Murray was the show's choreographer.
 Evangeline was played by Mary Elizabeth Drake, and Gabriel by Roston Jarrell.
-Father Felician was Quinn Miller.
+Father Felician was played by Quinn Miller.

 The show was staged at Theatre Baton Rouge in the fall of 2016, directed by Gagliano, with music direction by Taranto and choreography by Christine Chrest.
 Bailey Purvis played the title character.

 For the show's 20th anniversary it was performed at Episcopal High School (Baton Rouge, Louisiana).
 Paige Gagliano directed and Paul Taranto was musical director before retiring from his long-held position as the school's band teacher.
 Christine Chrest again acted as choreographer and the school's choir teacher Carter Smith featured as Father Felician.
 Starring two casts of students, the successful two week run of the show brought in former cast members to celebrate the shows history and the work of Paul Taranto.